CODE OF RIGHTS AND RESPONSIBILITIES FOR

-- Privileges of Phase V - Recognition status will include: All probationary privileges, reservation privileges for showcases in the Hunt College Union, official participation in intramurals, recognition displays around campus, recognition by the college media when positive contributions are made to the College and local community, and organizational letter displays in the dining halls.
+- Privileges of Phase V - Recognition status will include: All probationary privileges, reservation privileges for showcases in the Hunt Union, official participation in intramurals, recognition displays around campus, recognition by the SUNY Oneonta media when positive contributions are made to SUNY Oneonta and the local community, and organizational letter displays in the dining halls.
 Additionally, members will be recognized at the semi-annual scholarship reception, and the chapter will be eligible to be recognized as the Greek organization of the Year.

 Phase VI - Rebuilding Phase (Optional)

 Chapters will have the option of participating in a rebuilding phase if their number of active members is low enough that the chapter has trouble meeting their requirements.
 Rebuilding chapters will be listed on all Greek publications including posters, pamphlets, the IGC website, etc. They will be allowed to reserve rooms on campus for meeting and recruitment events.

 - Develop a recruitment action plan with the assistance of their national/regional/district advisor and their chapter advisor, and submit the plan to the Greek Advisor.
 All active members of the organization will sign the form to indicate that they are in agreement with the plan and that they will participate in the rebuilding phase.
 A representative of the national organization will also sign the plan.

 - The chapter must maintain a minimum of 2.5 cumulative GPA.

 - Chapter members will complete 10 hours of community service per academic year.

 - Chapter members will meet with the Greek Advisor and the IGC new member chair once a month to discuss and implement their chapter action plan.